Skip to Content

 To produce recycled Neste RE, we are using a new technology: chemical recycling.

-Circa 40% reduction in GHG emissions over the lifecycle compared with plastics made from fossil resources and plastic waste ending in incineration.
+More than 35% reduction in GHG emissions over the life cycle compared with when plastics are made from fossil resources and plastic waste ends in incineration.

 Replacing fossil feedstock with Neste RE can be done without changing the infrastructure.
 Plastics based on Neste RE are of identical quality as those made from conventional feedstock.
 They can be turned into just the same products and used for the same applications - and the recyclability of plastics made with Neste RE remains the same as well.